Akuukis/beancount_share/README.md

 Or copy to path used for python.
 For example, `$HOME/.local/lib/python3.7/site-packages/beancount_share/*` would do on Debian.
 If in doubt, look where `beancount` folder is and copy next to it.

 Setup
 ===============================================================================

-> Please read the elaborate version at the Beancount docs: https://docs.google.com/document/d/1MjSpGoJVdgyg8rhKD9otSKo4iSD2VkSYELMWDBbsBiU/edit
+> Please read the elaborate version at the [Beancount docs](https://docs.google.com/document/d/1MjSpGoJVdgyg8rhKD9otSKo4iSD2VkSYELMWDBbsBiU/edit).

-Add a simple configuration:
+Add the plugin like this:

 ```
 plugin "beancount_share" "{}"
 ```

-- all new names you add in the tag after `#share-` will be automatically added to your debtors list **!** what about Caps?
-- **!** creditors or debtors?

-Details: basic `#share-Bob`
+Done.
+If you want to use custom configuration (read below), then you put it inside those `{}` brackets.

+Usecase: split expense with "Bob" equally.
 ===============================================================================
-> share expense with another partner 50%-50%
+> TL;DR: use `#share-Bob` tag.

 If you, Alice, have had a nice evening out and are in a equal relationship with Bob, you most probably will use the basic share tag that includes only a name: `#share-Bob`.

 The default share tag splits transaction into 2 transactions equally to you and your debtor.

 How to use
 -----------------------------------------------------------------------